-As INFPs, we are exceptionally insightful, sensitive, loving creatures.
+INFPs are exceptionally insightful, sensitive, and loving creatures.
 We instinctively see the good in everyone, often looking at others through rose-colored glasses.

 But when it comes to ourselves, we often fail to extend the same level of kindness.
 It’s as though we reserve all our acceptance for others, leaving none for ourselves.

 As a classic INFP, one of the 16 Myers-Briggs personality types, I constantly struggle with self-doubt.
-And although self-doubt may rear its ugly head in other personality types, it can be particularly crippling for the INFP.
-Let’s explore why INFPs might experience self-doubt, plus how to overcome it for good.
+Although self-doubt may rear its ugly head in other personality types, it can be particularly crippling for the soft-hearted INFP.
+So, here’s why INFPs may experience self-doubt, plus what I’ve learned about overcoming it for good.

 Why INFPs Struggle Doubt Themselves

-Not every INFP will struggle with self-doubt, but here are three reasons why many INFPs do.
+Not every INFP will struggle with self-doubt, but here are three reasons many do.

 1. We think differently than others.
 Very differently.

 According to the Myers and Briggs Foundation, INFPs make up only 4-5 percent of the population, so we’re relatively rare.
-One way that we’re different from others is we find it nearly impossible to work in a rigid, highly structured, methodical way.
+One way we’re different from others is we find it nearly impossible to work in a rigid, highly structured, methodical way.
 Instead, we see the big picture, diving deep into ideas and exploring them from every angle.

 Unfortunately, our society values what INFPs do not: hard logic, structure, and deadlines.
 We’re often not allowed to operate the way we naturally do and are instead forced into the box society has deemed “the best way.”
-We can end up feeling a great deal of shame around the way that we process information and complete tasks.
+We can end up feeling a great deal of shame around the way we process information and complete tasks.
 As a result, we may be left feeling unsure of ourselves and everything we do — and that we’re just not good enough.

 2. We’re extremely idealistic.